muggy8/improbable/have-and-havenot/5asbJ6YG.md

 Then I'd be appreciated, valued, and I'd be looked at as more than just some burden.

-Yet deep down, I knew that all that was just wishful thinking.
+Yet deep down, I knew that that thought was just my wishful thinking.

 This whole exam thing was over for me before it even began.